oasisprotocol/old-docs/src/operators/architectural-overview.md

 #### Consensus Committee

 The Consensus Committee is the BFT consensus layer.
-It's primary function during transaction processing is to reach consensus on the final state of the application that it receives from the Compute layer.
+Its primary function during transaction processing is to reach consensus on the final state of the application that it receives from the Compute layer.

 ## Networking Protocols

-The Oasis Network uses 3 different protocols for communication:
+The Oasis Network uses three different protocols for communication:

 * [Tendermint](https://github.com/tendermint/tendermint)
 * [grpc](https://grpc.io/)